cse204testuser/CSE204Final/README.md

 * Each post contains the repo name, owner's username, a link to the repo, and the owner's profile picture in the post header.
 Below the post header is the readme for the repo.
 ![post](https://raw.githubusercontent.com/cse204testuser/CSE204Final/master/Screen%20Shot%202020-05-03%20at%201.50.28%20PM.png)

-* To update a readme, click the post button for the repo and the post will be overwritten with the new version.

 * Logins are persistent

 ## Notes